rohan-paul/aws-s3-file_upload-node-mongo-react-multer/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-### Example .env file (WHICH MUST NEVER BE PUSHED TO ANY PUBLICK REPOSITORY LIKE GITHUB )
+### Example .env file (WHICH MUST NEVER BE PUSHED TO ANY PUBLIC REPOSITORY LIKE GITHUB )

 <img src="example-env-file.png">